landlawd/rtbquerytool/README.md

 <b>RTB Query Tool</b>
 <p>
 Usage: python rtbscraper.py <config_file>
-Example: python rtbscraper.py config_dublin8_ed
+<br>Example: python rtbscraper.py config_dublin8_ed
-Output: csv file containing all found matching properties
+<br>Output: csv file containing all found matching properties

 This python script takes a config file containing the details of a reference property (eircode, dwelling type, BER, bedroom number, and floor space) and the ranges you want to query for similar properties (multiple eircodes in same ED, dwelling types, BER ratings, numbers of bedrooms and range of floor space).